OpenBfS/UncertRadio/docs/first_steps.rst

 program were correct or functional.

-In some cases notes about the modifications were documented within the project file, TAB “Procedure“.
-In most of the cases, it was necessary to change the existing unit “1” (or “ “) for detection probability variables (often called eps…) to “1/Bq/s“.
-This helps the output variable to receive the unit part “Bq“ instead of “1/s“.
+In some cases notes about the modifications were documented within the project file, TAB "Procedure".
+In most of the cases, it was necessary to change the existing unit "1" (or " ") for detection probability variables (often called eps…) to "1/Bq/s".
+This helps the output variable to receive the unit part "Bq" instead of "1/s".
 These latter changes were only seldom documented within the project files.
-In the example J-ALUFT-Sr-89-Sr-90_V2_EN.txp, two parameters, a and b, used for calculating eps2, got the new units “1/Bq/s/mg“ and “1/Bq/s“, respectively.
+In the example J-ALUFT-Sr-89-Sr-90_V2_EN.txp, two parameters, a and b, used for calculating eps2, got the new units "1/Bq/s/mg" and "1/Bq/s", respectively.

-In another case, Ra226_U235-at-186keV_EN.txp, the equation RRa = RS – RU5 resulted in a difference of the units “1/s“ and “Bq“; in this case, in the program the first one was then applied as the unit name for RRa.
+In another case, Ra226_U235-at-186keV_EN.txp, the equation RRa = RS – RU5 resulted in a difference of the units "1/s" and "Bq"; in this case, in the program the first one was then applied as the unit name for RRa.

 In the case of Ac228_binomial_V2_EN.txp, the detection probability epsD is used two times, as part of the parameter p, which should be dimensionless as a parameter of the binomial distribution, and as a part of the calibration factor.
-This dilemma was solved such that the epsD which is used within the expression for p, receives the unit “1“ (or “ “), while a second variable epsD_U was introduced, which as part of the calibration factor got the unit “1/Bq/h“, but the measurement value was set equal to one (without uncertainty).
+This dilemma was solved such that the epsD which is used within the expression for p, receives the unit "1" (or " "), while a second variable epsD_U was introduced, which as part of the calibration factor got the unit "1/Bq/h", but the measurement value was set equal to one (without uncertainty).

-In such examples explicitly containing scaling factors of 60 for the unit “min“ or 1/1000 for the unit “g“, two special switching variables (or Trigger variables) were attributed to these factors; see section `2.2.6 <#using-switching-variables-in-equations>`__.
+In such examples explicitly containing scaling factors of 60 for the unit "min" or 1/1000 for the unit "g", two special switching variables (or Trigger variables) were attributed to these factors; see section `2.2.6 <#using-switching-variables-in-equations>`__.